-As we review below, the most comprehensive demand characteristics framework conceptualizes the artifact as a response bias [Rosnow and Rosenthal (1997); Figure 1].
+As we review below, the most comprehensive demand characteristics framework follows this historic trend, conceptualizes the artifact as a response bias [Rosnow and Rosenthal (1997); Figure 1].
 However, this conceptualization was recently challenged by Coles, Gaertner, et al. (2022) and Corneille and Lush (2022), who argued that demand characteristics can lead to both response biases and placebo effects (Figure 1).
-For example, after inferring that a researcher expects an intervention to boost mood, a participant may both (a) deliberately adjust their mood ratings (a response bias and the traditional focus on the demand characteristics literature), and (b) unintentionally experience a placebo-induced change in mood.
+For example, after inferring that a researcher expects an intervention to boost mood, a participant may both (a) deliberately adjust their mood ratings (a response bias), and (b) unintentionally experience a placebo-induced change in mood.
 We discuss these two mechanisms in greater detail below.

 Response bias.